About

 The first versions of the firmware were only usable if you were a very technical person and it only supported a small number of EMS devices.
 But over time the firmware improved to such an extent that it now supports over 100 EMS bus devices and it has a complete web interface and MQTT Discovery so non-technical people could also get it to work.

 As more and more non-technical people were entering the field, I got several requests for a complete package.
 Not just a board and some wires.
 So I created the EMS Gateway, a plug-and-play kit preinstalled with the firmware from Proddy.
-And that’s the whole story.
+And that’s how it all started.

 Currently there are several Gateways.